 Instructions

-- Continue to do this until all of the pickles have been coated.
+- Repeat until all pickles are coated.

 Recipe Video